 *Consolidation costs are counted within the planning and construction line items.

-Table 7 is a summary of potential demand for FY 2020-21 based on the information presented in the Funding Solution Lists for both Out of Compliance and At-Risk Systems (requested funding only).
+Table 7 is a summary of potential demand for FY 2020-21 based on the information presented in the Funding Solution Lists for both Out of Compliance and Potential At-Risk Systems (requested funding only).
 The line for Interim Solutions shows totals for water systems serving populations of less than 1,000 only.

 Table 7.
 Summary of FY 2020-21 Potential Demand